kordejong/hello_cmake/README.md

 hello_cmake
 ===========
 Project for trying out CMake code.

+Requirements:
+* After building a project, one must be able to use the targets without have to tweak the environment settings.
+Other project's and 3rd party shared libraries the project's targets depend on must be found.
+* After installing a project, and tweaking the environment settings to find other project's and 3rd party shared libraries, one must be able to use the targets.
+* After installing a project's package, one must be able to use the targets with a minimal amount of environment setting tweaks.
+At most, the user should have to add a single entry to PATH and/or PYTHONPATH.
+* It must be possible  to move a directory containing an installed package.
+This should not have an effect on the useability of the software.

+This project is about meeting these requirements.
+There is a minimal amount of C++ source code in this project.
+Just enough to make sure that there are some interesting dependencies between various targets and 3rd party shared libraries.

 The hello_cmake repository contains two projects managed by CMake build scripts.
 The first project, called `world`, builds targets with these dependencies:
 * static library